sobar-solutions/sobar-solutions.github.io/content/_index.md

   - block: hero
     content:
       title: |
-        Sober Solutions in Data Engineering and AI
+        Sob*e*r Solutions in Data Engineering and AI
       image:
         filename: welcome.jpg
       text: |
         <br>

         London-based Sobar Solutions is an artel of scientists and AI engineers.
 We organised while working together as AI researchers at a major banking institution.
 We consult businesses, NGOs and science groups, providing Data Science and AI solutions.
-We are: Dr Artur Sokalouski and Dr Philipp Bartel.
+We are: Dr Artur Sokolovsky and Dr Philipp Bartel.

   - block: collection
     content: